Argentina

 NDC Updates

-Argentina’s 2021 NDC target of not exceeding the net emission of 349 MtCO2e in 2030 is just 2% below the previous target submitted in December 2020, but 26% below its first NDC target.
+Argentina’s 2021 NDC target of 351 MtCO2e in 2030 is just a 3% reduction below the previous target submitted in December 2020, and 29% below its first NDC target.
 Argentina’s revised NDC covers emissions from all sectors and covers CO2, CH4, N2O, HFCs and PFCs.
 The country’s first NDC also covered sulphur hexafluoride (SF6).

-This new target represents a an 16% increase in emissions above 2010 levels (excl.
+This new target represents a 9% increase in emissions above 2010 levels (excl.
 LULUCF).

-Although the new target shows a rise in climate mitigation ambition, both NDC and LTS targets need to be reflected in the short term with concrete actions and sectoral plans, such as phasing out the exploration and extraction of fossil fuels (e.g. at the Vaca Muerta gas field), eliminating fossil fuel subsidies, and addressing the country’s rising emissions from the land sector, including agriculture and cattle farming.
+Although the new target shows a minimal increase in climate mitigation ambition, the NDC and LTS targets still need to be reflected in the short-term with concrete actions and sectoral plans, such as phasing out the exploration and extraction of fossil fuels (e.g. at the Vaca Muerta fossil gas field), eliminating fossil fuel subsidies, and addressing the country’s rising emissions from the AFOLU sector, including agriculture and cattle farming.

 ARGENTINA — History of NDC updates 2016 NDC 2020 NDC 2021 NDC